dennismaxjung/vscode-dotnet-auto-attach/README.md

 The extension operates currently only in one mode - it can launch your project you want to debug with dotnet-watch.

 Just like when using the normal C# debugger, you configure the mode with a .vscode/launch.json file in the root directory of your project.
 You can create this file manually, or Code will create one for you if you try to run your project, and it doesn't exist yet.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-- `myExtension.enable`: enable/disable this extension
-- `myExtension.thing`: set to `blah` to do something

 ## Release Notes & Known Issues